How to choose the best credit-builder loan for you

 The cost to apply and keep up with your loan varies by lender.
 These small fees can account for the loan application, administration or a late payment fee.

 It is best to sign up for automatic payments to avoid costs accrued for missing payments.
-If you are working with a tight budget, shopping with lenders that advertise minimal or zero fees is wise.
+If you are working with a tight budget, it’s smart to shop with lenders that advertise minimal or zero fees.

 Loan terms

 The longer you extend your loan term, the lower your monthly payment tends to be.
-Credit-builder loans are shorter-term as the product is intended to be small amounts paid off quickly.
+Credit-builder loans typically have a shorter term as the product is intended to be small amounts paid off quickly.

 Additional features